 Maybe it’s because I’m the middle of seven kids that I’ve always seen myself as a facilitator.

-Most of the time, I work from the comfort of my home office, situated in a bucolic town northwest of Boston, where I can look out onto my back woods while I facilitate meetings, run virtual training workshops and participate in all kinds of calls with people around the world, day and night.
+Most of the time, I work from the comfort of my home office, situated in a small town northwest of Boston, where I can look out onto my back woods while I facilitate meetings, run virtual training workshops and participate in all kinds of calls with people around the world, day and night.
 (And sometimes I work with clients on location, wherever they are in the world.)

 When I am not working for Guided Insights, I act as a facilitator for the Communities for Restorative Justice, working with youthful offenders who struggle to make reparations and get back on track.
 The foodie in me likes to teach cooking (Thai and Indonesian are specialties), serve elaborate dinners, grow my own vegetables, and impart my love of good food on anyone who’s willing to listen, including (sometimes) my kids.